djgroen/FabFlee/doc/Tutorial.md

 ### Installing FabSim3 and FabFlee

-For installation instructions, see https://github.com/djgroen/FabSim3/blob/master/INSTALL.md
+For installation instructions, see https://github.com/djgroen/FabSim3/blob/master/INSTALL.md note : please make sure, both `machines.yml` and `machines_user.yml` are configured correctly based on the installation guide

 Once you have installed FabSim3, you can install FabFlee by typing: